LegendaryLabsBSC/LegendarySaurus/website/docs/contracts/matching/match/LegendMatching.md

 EggClaimed(address recipient, uint256 matchingId, uint256 childId)
 ```

-Emitted when a `blending` address has claimed the *child Legend* owed to them from a particular *matching listing*.
+Emitted when a `blending` address has claimed the *child Legend* owed to them from a particular *match* listing.
 [`claimEgg`](../LegendsMatchingBoard#claimegg)

 ### TokensClaimed